petsc/petsc/doc/index.rst

 ====
 .. admonition:: News: PETSc 2023 Annual Meeting

-  Mark your calendars **The PETSc 2023 Annual Meeting** will take place June 5-7 on the campus of IIT in Chicago.
-More details will follow
+  Registration now open for :any:`The PETSc 2023 Annual Meeting<2023_meeting>`, June 5-7 on the campus of IIT in Chicago.

 .. admonition:: News: New Book on PETSc